What has changed

 Exporters should stay up to date with new announcements.

 The Australian Trade and Investment Commission (Austrade) provides more targeted information and advice to Australian businesses, via its Go Global Toolkit: US tariff changes – support for Australian businesses.
-This includes recordings of recent webinars held to explain the tariff changes.
+This includes recordings of webinars held to explain the tariff changes.

 Australian exporters are encouraged to seek independent advice.
 Exporters may need to engage with a licensed customs broker (see Brokerages list) or contact US Customs and Border Protection with specific questions.